Harpia Logo white

 It is in our nature to avoid pain (or failure) before seeking pleasure (or success)

 Your story should remind the Hero that your plan helps them avoid chaos.
-Make sure to repeatedly mention them throughout the story.
+Make sure to mention them throughout the story repeatedly.
 These reminders laying out the negative stakes of “failing to act” provide the urgency typically needed to propel them forward.

-AND HELPS THEM WIN: Never assume people understand how your Brand can change their lives.
+AND HELPS THEM WIN: Never assume people understand how your ecommerce journey can change their lives.
 Tell them!

 After painting a picture of what would happen if they don’t act, illustrate what will happen if they do!
 When doing so, it is crucial to demonstrate a compelling image of an achievable future.